thunderseethe/thunderseethe.github.io/content/posts/nameres-base.md

 Naming helps make our program more legible to our fellow programmers.
 Names bundle up complexity and offload it, allowing us to comprehend bigger and better programs.
-A second service resides alongside name's identification duties.
-They also serve as a means of sharing.
+They also provide a means of sharing.

 When we name a value, in most languages, we give it a place in memory.
 `three` doesn't just let us skip saying `1 + 2` every time, it also let's the computer skip recomputing `1 + 2` every time.